Sylvexia/personal_research/10-29 Slide.md

 			- It does not use the `dcast`, `qcast`, `scast`, but use its own rescale and cast.
 	- [tensorflow quantize testcase](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/mlir/lite/tests/quantize.mlir)
 		- Take quantize conv2D for example, it convert the weight and the input to `tfl.pseudo_const` with `!quant.uniform<u8:f32, [scale]>` element type.
+---
+# How to quantize?

+- Other Reference
 	- [mlir to flatbuffer](https://github.com/tensorflow/tensorflow/blob/6f5a9d7bb17bbc28c5d11984bdd6d09c69e99892/tensorflow/compiler/mlir/lite/tests/mlir2flatbuffer/quantization.mlir#L179)
 		- Those `!quant.uniform<>` type can be consume into `tensorflow flatbuffer`
 	- [convert fake quant to qdq](https://github.com/tensorflow/tensorflow/blob/2ace75af7df543cd7227d5bd2c7bb14ad9cc2630/tensorflow/compiler/mlir/quantization/tensorflow/tests/convert_fake_quant_to_qdq.mlir#L4)
 		- `Tensorflow` actually migrate the `quant.dcast` to `quantfork.dcast`
+---
+# How to quantize?

 - Main takeaway:
 	- For the quantization on MLIR level, for our case study, I think it just inject the information need (like type mapping, scale, zero point...) to **type**
 	- After we have the type as abstraction, let the library or pass to deal with the abstraction.
 	- From the discussion I saw, there's no a singular unified way to quantize all the operator.
+---
 # Collection of operation that still need to be handled
 - Under construction, I just put all of the operations to keep track of.
 - entry: `func.func @main_graph(%arg0: memref<1x1x28x28xf32>`-> `(memref<1x10xf32> {onnx.name = "19"})`
 	- `attributes {llvm.emit_c_interface}`
 - `"krnl.entry_point"() {func = @main_graph, numInputs = 1 : i32, numOutputs = 1 : i32, signature = "[    { \22type\22 : \22f32\22 , \22dims\22 : [1 , 1 , 28 , 28] , \22name\22 : \22x.1\22 }\0A\0A]\00@[   { \22type\22 : \22f32\22 , \22dims\22 : [1 , 10] , \22name\22 : \2219\22 }\0A\0A]\00"} : () -> ()`
+---
+# Collection of operation that still need to be handled
 - `%13 = memref.load %alloc_4[%arg1, %arg2, %11, %12] : memref<1x64x14x14xf32>`
 	- `getType()`
 - no `memref.store`??
 - `%reinterpret_cast = memref.reinterpret_cast %alloc_5 to offset: [0], sizes: [1, 3136], strides: [3136, 1] : memref<1x64x7x7xf32> to memref<1x3136xf32>`
 	- not sure
+---
+# Collection of operation that still need to be handled

 - `%9 = affine.for %arg6 = 0 to 1 iter_args(%arg7 = %cst_0) -> (f32)`
 	- not always it has the return type.
 - `affine.yield %20 : f32`